-Frequently, these services must be performed on an emergency basis.
-These services are referred to by many different names but are typically referred to as remediation, restoration, or mitigation.
 The services typically involve removing wet and damaged materials and building components, drying the structure, and, sometimes, repair or reconstruction work.
 The lines between remediation, demolition, and repair are often blurred.
 Many emergency remediation companies, particularly those from out-of-state, may not realize that they are wading into territory that requires a general contractor's license in North Carolina.
-North Carolina has a fairly broad definition of what constitutes general contracting for which a license is required.
-This article will provide some general guidance about when a license is required.

-Having the proper license to perform work on a building is vitally important in North Carolina for at least three reasons.
-First, performing work without a license when one is required is illegal and criminally punishable as a misdemeanor.
-Second, doing so also may precipitate administrative action by the North Carolina General Contractor's Licensing Board, and this may present an obstacle to subsequently obtaining a license.
 And finally, it has long been the rule in North Carolina that if a license was required for the work, an unlicensed contractor cannot enforce the subject contract or agreement.
 In other words, if an unlicensed contractor is not paid, the unlicensed contractor cannot use a lawsuit to recover the amount owed for the work performed, even if the owner is unjustly enriched by the work.
 The practical result is that the unlicensed contractor performs the work for free.

 To avoid this result, every remediation contractor performing work in North Carolina should carefully evaluate whether their scope of work falls within North Carolina's definition of general contracting for which a license is required and, if so, comply with the requirements for licensure before entering into the contract and undertaking the work.

 Whether a general contractor's license is required depends upon two factors: (1) the cost of the work; and (2) the nature of the work.
-The threshold dollar amount is $30,000.00.
-A general contractor's license is not required if the total cost of the work is less than $30,000.00.
-Whether a license is required for work that exceeds $30,000.00 depends upon the nature of the work.
+The threshold dollar amount is $40,000.00.
+A general contractor's license is not required if the total cost of the work is less than $40,000.00.
+Whether a license is required for work that exceeds $40,000.00 depends upon the nature of the work.

 The North Carolina General Statutes define general contracting as follows:

-[A]ny person or firm or corporation who for a fixed price, commission, fee, or wage, undertakes to bid upon or to construct or who undertakes to superintend or manage, on his own behalf or for any person, firm, or corporation that is not licensed as a general contractor pursuant to this Article, the construction of any building, highway, public utilities, grading or any improvement or structure where the cost of the undertaking is thirty thousand dollars ($30,000) or more, or undertakes to erect a North Carolina labeled manufactured modular building meeting the North Carolina State Building Code, shall be deemed to be a “general contractor” engaged in the business of general contracting in the State of North Carolina.
+[A]ny person or firm or corporation who for a fixed price, commission, fee, or wage, undertakes to bid upon or to construct or who undertakes to superintend or manage, on his own behalf or for any person, firm, or corporation that is not licensed as a general contractor pursuant to this Article, the construction of any building, highway, public utilities, grading or any improvement or structure where the cost of the undertaking is forty thousand dollars ($40,000) or more, or undertakes to erect a North Carolina labeled manufactured modular building meeting the North Carolina State Building Code, shall be deemed to be a "general contractor" engaged in the business of general contracting in the State of North Carolina.

 If the work falls within this definition, a general contractor's license generally is required.
-For purposes of remediation, the pivotal factor here appears to be whether the work involves the construction of any "improvement" where the cost of the work is $30,000.00 or more.
+For purposes of remediation, the pivotal factor here appears to be whether the work involves the construction of any "improvement" where the cost of the work is $40,000.00 or more.

 Performing remediation work to arrest further damage, such as removing wet carpet and drying the structure with fans or dehumidifiers, is clearly not construction and should not require a license.
 This would include work that does not involve construction.
 Work that can be categorized as repairs, however, may constitute the construction of an improvement for which a license is required.